What is Acne?

 Sugar and milk

 Whether it’s the dessert you love or the dairy you can’t resist, its increased consumption has a strong relation with inflammation and blemishes.
-This is especially true for skim milk, curd, mayonnaise, and other processed sugar.
+This is especially true for skimmed milk, curd, mayonnaise, and other processed sugar.
 Fortunately, yogurt and cheese have no links with acne marks.
 Dairy products are pro-inflammatory and can aggravate acne, eczema, and rashes.

 If you have constantly been indulging in snacks, cookies, muffins and cakes, it’s time to say a big no. These are highly processed foods that contain added sugar.
 These foods spike your blood sugar, thereby increasing insulin levels and leading to a breakout.